 Some of Senja’s most enticing adventures are easily accessible along the route.
 From challenging Breidtinden, the island’s highest peak, to the more relaxed Husfjell, or even a visit to Senjatrollet, there is plenty to experience for everyone.

-In the summer months (18th May–2nd September 2018) a ferry runs two to three times per day between Andenes on Andøya island and Gryllefjord.
+In the summer months (May to September) a ferry runs two to three times per day between Andenes on Andøya island and Gryllefjord.
 The journey takes an hour and forty minutes and connects Norwegian Scenic Route Senja with the Andøya scenic route.

 Arrive at the terminal in Andenes 1–2 hours before departure to secure a place on the ferry.
 Check the ferry times on en-tur.no (Andenes fergekai, Andøy to Gryllefjord ferjekai, Torsken).

-If you’ve been exploring Tromsø or Kvaløya, it is a short 35 minute ferry over to Senja.
-The route operates between the 26th of April and 2nd of September 2018 and runs five to seven times per day.
+After exploring Tromsø or Kvaløya, it is a short 35 minute ferry over to Senja.
+The route operates between late April and early September and runs five to seven times per day.

 Check the ferry times on en-tur.no (Brensholmen ferjekai, Tromsø to Botnhamn ferjekai, Lenvik).

 Wild camping is a great budget option if you have a tent or a campervan.
 Popular places to stop for the night, with some very basic facilities, include Ersfjord Beach, Steinfjord, and Laukvik.
-You can camp for up to 48 hours in one location, at least 150 meters from an inhabited house or cabin.
+You can camp for up to 48 hours in one location, just ensure you are at least 150 meters from an inhabited house or cabin.

 Private campgrounds are available by taking detours along the route and are suitable for tents, campervans, and motorhomes.
 They also have simple cabins available for rent.
 Services typically include toilets, showers, a simple kitchen, café/kiosk, and the all important Wi-Fi.
-Fjordbotn Camping is just 12 km from Botnhamn.
-Senja Camping is 27 km from the scenic route, towards Silsand.
-Norwegian Wild is 33 km from the route, by Ånderdalen National Park.
+Fjordbotn Camping is just 12 kilometers from Botnhamn.
+Senja Camping is 27 kilometers from the scenic route, towards Silsand.
+Norwegian Wild is 33 kilometers from the route, by Ånderdalen National Park.

 For those seeking something more luxurious, Hamn i Senja and Mefjord Brygge both offer hotel rooms as well as apartments with self-catering possibilities.
 Each has a restaurant serving breakfast, lunch, and dinner, and a bar.
 They also offer guided tours such as kayaking and boat cruises.